IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 # Basics

-Below is an example of the basic operations in Julia, such as addition, multiplication, division, etc.
+Below is an example of basic operations in Julia, such as addition, multiplication, division, etc.
 ```python
 1+1
 2-3